Bapppis/recall-dungeon/README.md

 - Creatures, items, floors, and properties are loaded from JSON files for easy customization and extension
 - Extensible mod support for the future

+### Rendering & Sprites

+- Tile and creature rendering: ASCII map characters are mapped to sprite regions so the LibGDX map view renders tiles and creatures using graphics instead of plain text.
+- Per-character sprite binding: player and creature JSON may include a `"sprite"` field to select a specific sprite for that character (for example, different starting characters can show different player sprites).
+- Loading strategy: the renderer prefers a packed `TextureAtlas` (region names from `tiles.json`) and falls back to individual PNG files in `src/main/resources/assets/sprite_pngs/` when an atlas region is not available.
+- Default behavior: when a player character has no sprite defined or loading fails, the runtime falls back to a built-in `player_default` sprite.
+- Asset locations: runtime sprite art and per-PNG fallbacks are kept in `src/main/resources/assets/`.
+Full third-party packs are archived under `src/main/resources/assets/thirdparty/` and are noted in `ATTRIBUTION.md`.

 ### Extensible Command System

 - Command parser for player input (move, look, up, down, etc.)